ionic-team/ionic-docs/src/pages/react/slides.md

 </IonSlides>
 ```

-To migrate, we would change the name of the event to `slideChange`:
+To migrate, we would change the name of the event to `onSlideChange`:

 ```javascript
 <Swiper